 - Personal academic advising

 - Assistance with enrollment in intro science classes

 - Research talks with UCLA faculty presenting the latest "hot" research topics

 - Information about research scholarships, employment and traineeship

 PEERS is a 2 year program for the freshmen and sophomore years.

-NOTE: Applications are accepted only from incoming freshmen during the summer prior to their freshmen year.
+NOTE: Applications are accepted ONLY from incoming freshmen during the Spring prior to their freshmen year.
+Applications are now CLOSED!